eliezereoc/crud-angular/README.md

 2. Criar o projeto responedendo as peguntas.

-		ng g new "nome do projeto"
+		ng new "nome do projeto"

 3. Adionar o angular material.